Steinarth/syllabus-2017/Assignment/Day10/week-summary.md

 - testExamples.md (day 7 assignment)
 - Implementation of game logic and tests in placeholder files in the project.
-- Jenkinsfile to glue the build steps together.
+- Jenkinsfile to glue the build steps together, including deployment.

 Make sure that your jenkins instance is open to the RU network in the EC2 security group.
 Add credentials hgop/<somepassword> to Jenkins, and send the password to the teachers using a comment with the repository URL in Canvas.